Appeal Policy & Procedures for Health Care Professionals

-After exhausting the internal appeal process, arbitration may serve as a binding, final resolution step as specified in a provider agreement and/or Program Requirements/Administrative Guidelines.
+After exhausting the internal appeal process, arbitration may serve as a binding, final resolution step as specified in a health care professional agreement and/or Program Requirements/Administrative Guidelines.

 Back to top

-On occasion, Cigna HealthCare deems it necessary to terminate a provider's participation.
-To initiate a first-level review of a provider termination, submit the following information in writing within 30 calendar days of the date the provider termination notice.
+On occasion, Cigna HealthCare deems it necessary to terminate a health care professional's participation.
+To initiate an appeals review of a health care professional termination, submit the following information in writing within 30 calendar days of the date the health care professional termination notice.

-- A completed provider-termination appeal letter indicating the reason for the appeal
+- A completed health care professional-termination appeal letter indicating the reason for the appeal

 - A copy of the original termination notice